 - It may take a week or more for the NH Real Estate Commission to process your NH Salesperson Exam Registration and they then notify the “PSI” testing service.
 You will receive an exam registration notice from the “PSI” testing service provider via a postcard or an email.
 Please contact the NH Real Estate Commission about the status of your exam registration if it is more than two weeks.
 You must take the exam within 3 months of your registration.

-- Once you receive your exam registration notification from the “PSI” testing service, you will need to make an appointment to take the NH Real Estate Salesperson exam online at www.goAMP.com or you can call the “PSI” Testing Services at 1-800-345-6559.
+- Once you receive your exam registration notification from the “PSI” testing service, you will need to make an appointment to take the NH Real Estate Salesperson exam online at PSI Website or you can call the “PSI” Testing Services at 1-800-733-9267.
 The NH Salesperson Exams are administered only by appointment Monday through Saturday at H&R Block PSI Assessment Centers.
 You may also take the NH Salesperson exam at an out-of-state PSI Assessment Center if this is more convenient.
+Please ask for a Mortgage Factor Chart prior to starting the exam.
+The testing center will provide that upon request and there are possibly a couple of questions that will require using it.

 - A computerized printout of your results for both the National and NH specific sections are given to you directly after you complete the exam.
 If you do not pass both the National and NH Specific portions or either one of those portions of the exam, you must re-take the failed portion(s).
 You will need to complete a new NH Salesperson exam registration form including your NH Salesperson Exam results printout, and then send it to the NH Real Estate Commission along with the $155 exam fee (made payable to: Treasurer, State of NH).